kate-eisen/kate-eisen.github.io/index.md

 <strong>August 2021 </strong> <br> <br> </td>

 <td  width="90%" style="padding-bottom:10px;">
-I just got back from a short but sweet trip to the French Alps to check out some populations of <it>Arabis alpina </it> that might be part of our 2022 field campaign.
+I just got back from a short but sweet trip to the French Alps to check out some populations of <i>Arabis alpina </i> that might be part of our 2022 field campaign.
 It was awesome to see the plants on the slopes of the Alps at elevations around 2,500 meters, and I had a great time at the lovely Jardin du Lautaret.

 </td>
 </tr>